 Olga Mitelman, MD, is senior vice president, head of medical affairs, at Fulcrum Therapeutics.
-She has 20 years of experience in medical affairs at such companies as Johnson & Johnson, Merck, Biogen, and

-Sarepta, leading both global and US functions.
-Olga has worked in the therapeutic areas of neurology, psychiatry, and hemophilia with exposure to rare disease and orphan indications.
-She received her MD from the University of Pennsylvania.
-Anthony Saleh , PhD , is a biotech entrepreneur who founded and currently serves as chief executive officer of miRecule, Inc., a biotechnology company focused on advancing next-generation RNA therapeutics.
+She has 20 years of experience in medical affairs at such companies as Johnson & Johnson, Merck, Biogen, and Sarepta, leading both global and US functions.
+Dr. Mitelman has worked in the therapeutic areas of neurology, psychiatry, and hemophilia with exposure to rare disease and orphan indications.
+She received her MD from the University of on advancing next-generation RNA therapeutics.
 Dr. Saleh led an effort that resulted in miRecule entering into a strategic collaboration and exclusive license agreement with Sanofi to develop and commercialize a best-in-class antibody-RNA conjugate (ARC) for the treatment of FSHD.
-Dr. Saleh holds a PhD in biochemistry and molecular biology from Johns Hopkins University.
+Dr. Saleh holds a PhD in biochemistry and molecular biology from Johns Hopkins

+Anthony Saleh, PhD, is a biotech entrepreneur who is founder and currently chief executive officer of miRecule, Inc., a biotechnology company focused

+University.

+Pennsylvania.

 10:30-10:45 a.m.
+Lower level 2 foyer COFFEE BREAK

+10:45 a.m.-12:30 p.m.

+HOW THE FSHD SOCIETY IS SERVING THE COMMUNITY

-Lower level 2 foyer Coffee break 10:45 a.m.-12:15 p.m.
-How the FSHD Society is serving the community 10:45 a.m.
-An overview Amanda Hill, director of clinical research, FSHD Society 11:00 a.m.
-BetterLife FSHD Amanda Hill, director of clinical research, FSHD Society We are thrilled to announce the premiere of BetterLife FSHD, a pioneering platform dedicated to helping you take control of your well- being and advance FSHD research.
+We are thrilled to introduce BetterLife FSHD, a pioneering platform dedicated to helping you take control of your well-being and advance FSHD research.
 With BetterLife FSHD, you can track your symptoms, access personalized resources tailored to your needs, and be matched to clinical trials and other research studies.
 In this session, Amanda will provide a live demonstration of BetterLife FSHD and share how your experiences and health data can drive us toward treatments and a cure faster than ever before.
 Are you ready to take control of your FSHD story?

-11:20 a.m.
-The FSHD Navigator program Anna Gilmore, director of patient engagement, FSHD Society The FSHD Navigator is a service dedicated to helping families with FSHD find what they need to live their best lives.
+The FSHD Navigator is a service dedicated to helping families with FSHD find what they need to live their best lives.
 Through this program, you can get connected to the information, resources, or contacts you're looking for.
 This is going to be a very conversational, relationship-focused program.
 In this session, you will learn how to access the FSHD Navigator.

 11:35 a.m.
+HILL DAY AND ADVOCACY

-Hill Day and advocacy Anna Gilmore, director of patient engagement, FSHD Society
+Anna Gilmore, director of patient engagement, FSHD Society

+The FSHD Society is entering a new era in its advocacy work, and the field is evolving rapidly.
+We will report on our inaugural Day on Capitol Hill, which took place in May.
+A group of people with FSHD and their family members advocated for their interests to their elected officials, and made great strides in raising awareness about FSHD and how the disease impacts daily life.
+This August, we will be speaking to the FDA on the topic of upper-body mobility.
+These events, combined with other initiatives, will ensure that the voices of the FSHD community are heard in areas of funding, research, regulatory affairs, and insurance.

+Sunday, June 16 - FSHD Connect Day 2

+11:45 a.m.
+Q&A WITH OUR PANELISTS June Kinoshita senior director of rese.

+June Kinoshita, senior director of research and education, FSHD Society

+12:00 p.m.
+CELEBRATING OUR VOLUNTEER LEADERS